trustedanalytics-ng/tap-cli/README.md

 ### Application preparation *Python*

 #### Prepare list of dependencies used in requirements.txt
-It can be done manually or when using virtualenv dumped using:
+Can be done manually, or when using virtualenv, dumped using:
 ```
 pip freeze > requirements.txt
 ```
-#### Store python dependencies in a foler:
+#### Store python dependencies in a folder:
 ```
 mkdir vendor
 sudo pip install -r requirements.txt --download vendor